Hubs-Foundation/hubs-cloud/README.md

 ## Using an existing email SMTP server

 By default Hubs Cloud uses Amazon SES for email.
 You can also use your own SMTP server for sending email.
-Just create the stack and choose your internal domain for the EmailZone, and then once the stack is set up you can set SMTP information in the Hubs Cloud admin console in the Server Settings page.
+Choose your internal domain for the EmailZone and create the stack, and then once the stack is set up you can set SMTP information in the Hubs Cloud admin console in the Server Settings page.

 ## Deploying Forks